zudochkin/vk-music-downloader/README.md

 6. click **Sign in** link and allow access to your music collection
 7. If everything is alright, you should see **Download all** link
 8. By clicking it you'll start downloading process
+9. You can filter by music albums and download the whole playlist
-9. Then go get a beer so you can relax while your music is downloading
+10. Then go get a beer so you can relax while your music is downloading
 ![Downloading process screenshot](screenshots/screenshot.png)

 ### Command Line tool for music downloading